videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 #### Initializing the Meeting

-We will initialize the meeting with required configurations and add `MeetingEventListener` to the meeting.
+We will initialize the meeting with required configurations and implement `MeetingEventListener` for listening events such as **Meeting Join/Left** and **Participant Join/Left**.

 ```java title="MeetingActivity.java"
 public class MeetingActivity extends AppCompatActivity {